 - userToken: Generated anonymous ID for video and audio calling

 Performance and Analytics Cookies

-These cookies enable us to improve our Sites by looking at how they are used.
+These optional cookies enable us to improve our Sites by looking at how they are used.
 We do analysis to understand e.g. unique users reading a particular article (to know what is popular) or if a video file was viewed or abandoned halfway through.
 We also look at where content is accessed so we know how to arrange our Sites for optimal user experience.
 We count clicks on “Like” and “Tweet” plugins and what content from our Sites was shared or referenced.
 Performance and analytics cookies require Cookie consent.
 Performance and Analytics cookie examples are listed below: